gchq/Gaffer/store-implementation/parquet-store/README.md

       .build();
 ```

 To get the best performance you should allow Gaffer to detect the best serialiser or provide a serialiser class that implements `ParquetSerialisation`.
-See the section on serialisers in this README for further information about serialisers optimised to work with the Parquet store.
+See the section on [serialisers](custom-serialisers) for further information about serialisers optimised to work with the Parquet store.

 ## Inserting data